-China was the first country in the world to make paper.
-The ancient paper has been found in Gansu Province, Xian and other places in Shaanxi Province as well as Xinjiang.
-According to study, these ancient paper was made in west Han Dynasty (202BC – 16AD).
-In the East Han Dynasty (25AD-220AD), Cai Lun used such plant fiber as tree barks, rags, bits of rop and worn-out fishing nets to make paper.
-In 105, Cai presented his fire batch of paper made under his supervision to the then emperor.
-The paper of East Han Dynasty was found in Wuwei, Gansu and the characters on them were still clearly decipherable.
+During the East Han Dynasty (25 – 220 CE), Cai Lun used plant fibers such as tree bark, rags, bits of rope and worn-out fishing nets to make paper.
+In 105, Cai presented his first batch of paper made under his supervision to the then-emperor.
+The paper of the East Han Dynasty has been found in Wuwei, Gansu and the characters on them were still clearly decipherable.

-When composing a text, moulds of characters was put within a large iron frame on the piece of large iron board whose surface was applied by turpentine, wax and paper ash.
+When composing a text, molds of characters were put within a large iron frame on the large iron board whose surface was applied with turpentine, wax, and paper ash.
 While one plate was being printed, another plate could be composed.
 After one plate was being printed, another could be composed.
-After printing, the movable type was taken away for further use.
+After printing, the movable type was taken away for later use.

-The creation of gunpowder was one of the most significant achievements in the ancient China.
-Ge Hong in the third century recorded in his book the procedure for making a kind of mixture which can be ignited.
-After Tang Dynasty, gunpowder had already been used in simple hand-grenades which were thrown by catapults.
+The creation of gunpowder was one of the most significant achievements in ancient China.
+Ge Hong in the third century recorded in his book the procedure for making a certain mixture which can be ignited.
+After the Tang Dynasty, gunpowder had already been used as simple hand-grenades which were thrown by catapults.